The Agate language is a scripting language.

 All control flow statements in Agate follow the same principles:

-• the condition is between brackets i.e. ( and ) are mandatory
+the condition is between brackets i.e.

-• the statements are statement blocks i.e. { and } are mandatory
+the statements are statement blocks i.e.

 If Statements

-The if statement is a conditional statement.
-The else branch is optional.
-An else branch may be either a statement block or another if statement.
+branch may be either a statement block or another if

 def x = 42